By: Atty. Pearl Fatima L. Evardone

 After going through your Protest to PAN, BIR will evaluate and if the same finds no basis to cancel the assessment, it will issue an Assessment Notice or Formal Assessment Notice with Formal Letter of Demand (AN-FLD).
 This AN-FLD must be issued within the three-year (3-year) period from date a tax return is required by law to be filed or from date of late filing.
 For fraudulent assessment or when no return is filed, the same shall be issued withing ten (10) years from discovery.
 For failure to issue the AN-FLD within the 3-year or 10-year period, the BIR’s right to assess will prescribe or terminate releasing the taxpayer of its potential tax liabilities for such taxable year.

-If you disagree with the tax assessment under the AN-FLD, you must file a Protest within thirty (30) days from receipt thereof.
-You must also submit supporting documents within sixty (60) days from filing the protest.
+If you disagree with the tax assessment under the AN-FLD, you must file a Protest, either for reconsideration or for re-investigation within thirty (30) days from receipt thereof.
+For protest for reinvestigation, you must also submit supporting documents within sixty (60) days from filing the protest.
 Failure to file a Protest within 30 days or submit documents within 60 days will make the assessment final and executory losing your every right to contest the assessment and ending up with no other option but to pay.
-If you admit tax liability, you will have to pay the assessment.
+If you admit tax liability or if you missed protesting an issue on the AN-FLD, the same will be deemed an implied admission and BIR will proceed to collect tax thereon.

 BIR Final Resolution